 Yields: 6 to 8 servings

-Equipment: 1 (10-inch) cast-iron (ovenproof) skillet, 2 large mixing bowls, 1 medium-size mixing bowl, 1 hand-held electric mixer, whisk
+Equipment: 1 (10-inch) cast-iron skillet, 2 large mixing bowls, 1 medium-size mixing bowl, 1 hand-held electric mixer, whisk

 2 tablespoons of butter, unsalted

-2 cups of whole-fat buttermilk
+2 cups of buttermilk, whole-fat

 1 tablespoon of pure vanilla extract